Casino Dock Café’s future is still uncertain after current owners backed out of previous negotiations.

 The RFP follows the Armstrong’s retreat from building a new Casino Dock Café.
 Russ and Jenny Armstrong, owners of the café, were negotiating lease terms with the city in October 2016 following a temporary closure due to renovations.
 The Armstrongs decided to back away from negotiations when then realized abiding by the city’s terms was not worth the financial risk.

-“They want someone to build the building and then start paying top-line rent, triple the lease.
+“They want someone to build the building and then start paying top-line rent.
 It’s ludicrous.
 I have never heard of that before.
 I don’t know of any businesses that build a building for the landlord and then start paying rent on it,” Russ Armstrong told The Log.

 Capt.
 Alison Osinski, a boater, business owner and resident of Avalon, agrees with the Armstrongs.